History

 Four departments started at the THT

 To tell you more about the association we need to go back to where it started: the law that started the Technische Hogeschool Twente (THT).
 A law from 1961 that started the construction of the THT in Enschede.
 Until the official opening in 1964, no education was provided, but still, professor Vlugter decided to move from Delft to Twente, to start the department Chemische Technologie (Chemical Technology).
 With him, seven graduates came to Enschede: they became the first group of Chemical Technologists from Twente.
 Next to Chemical Technology (CT) there were, during the opening of THT in 1964, three other departments, Mechanical Engineering, Electrical Engineering and General Sciences.
-The department General Sciences later became Business Administrator and Public Administration.
+The department General Sciences later became Business Administration and Public Administration.

 Founding the association